sagemath/trac_to_gh/Issue 5447.md

 # Issue 5447: upgrade to jquery 1.3 and jqueryui 1.7

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5447

 Original creator: jason